Public policy of the United States: Agricultural

-Cultural policy
+Cultural

 The cultural policy of the United States funds and preserves American arts and heritage.
 The United States does not have a comprehensive cultural policy, and cultural aspects are typically governed by the states.
 The Constitution grants Congress the power to regulate American copyright law, and the arts are supported through the National Endowment for the Arts.
 American heritage sites, such as parks and historic places, are protected by the National Park Service in the Department of the Interior.
 Heritage sites of Native American tribes are overseen by the Bureau of Indian Affairs.
 The Bureau of Educational and Cultural Affairs in the Department of State runs cultural exchange programs with other countries.
 The Institute of Museum and Library Services oversees federal museum and library policy, including the distribution of grants and facilitation of research.
 The National Endowment for the Humanities is also responsible for supporting museums and libraries financially.
 The United States does not govern sports at the federal level, though college athletics are subject to federal education laws.